Mecistotrachelos: Paleobiology

 The long ribs of Mecistotrachelos almost certainly were covered with some form of skin which facilitated gliding habits.
 In addition, the flexible hind limbs with "hooked" toes preserved in VMNH 3650 indicate that it was well-adapted for an arboreal habitat.
 However, the long and rigid neck would have hampered gliding abilities.
 The small teeth of Mecistotrachelos would have been suitable for an insectivorous diet.

 Unlike in kuehneosaurids, which had downward-curving "wings", the ribs of Mecistotrachelos were mostly straight, and were not naturally cambered to create an airfoil.
-However, if the front ribs could be flexed independently of the others, it is possible that a Mecistotrachelos would have been able to create a variable airfoil.
-The front ribs would function as a pteroid bone in pterosaurs or an alula in birds, increasing or decreasing drag depending on their position.
+Nevertheless, if the front ribs could be flexed independently of the others, it is possible that a Mecistotrachelos would have been able to create a variable airfoil.
+In this case they would function as a pteroid bone in pterosaurs or an alula in birds, increasing or decreasing drag depending on their position.
 The robust rib heads of these front ribs also support this hypothesis.